PaNOSC-ViNYL/ase/doc/ase/atoms.rst

 periodic boundary conditions are to be used in the directions of the three vectors of the unit cell.
-A slab calculation with periodic boundary conditions in *x* and *y* directions and free boundary condtions in the *z* direction is obatined through
+A slab calculation with periodic boundary conditions in *x* and *y* directions and free boundary conditions in the *z* direction is obtained through

 >>> a.set_pbc((True, True, False))